Lagunaria patersonia Norfolk Island hibiscus, primrose tree

 The leaves are dull green, very pale underneath, and about 2 inches long.

 The seed capsules open to reveal five compartments and should be handled with care because of the fine sharp hairs (used as itching powder to be shaken down the neck of the kid at the desk in front of you by knowledgeable but uncouth mischief-makers).
-The cow-itch tree (Mincuna imbricata) of India bears pods covered with sharp hairs but has nothing to do with Lagunaria.
+The cow-itch (Mucuna imbricata) of India, a woody climber, bears pods covered with sharp hairs but has nothing to do with Lagunaria.
 Nor has it anything to do with cows – the name is a corruption of cowage, a local name in India.
 Propagation of the deceptive name cow-itch for the sweet Norfolk Island hibiscus in some Bay Area tree and garden books must be a conspiracy to cover up the true use of itching powder.

 There should be more of the Norfolk Island hibiscus on campus.
 Two are growing 4 feet apart on Serra Street at the Fire Station, not far from the Recycling Center parking lot.
-Several specimens have been planted in recent years in the Quarry Road north parking lot near its Welch Road entrance and back toward the path that leads to the Arizona Garden.
+Five are near the Codiga Resource Recovery Center, tucked against its Serra Street fence (map pin).